How to create LinkedIn articles (with examples)

 • Is John F. Kennedy's quote a vision or an objective? - An article I wrote might have yet to fit here on The Onlinification Hub.
 However, LinkedIn is a great place to try out quick ideas like this that might have a different home on your usual channels.

-Could you let me know if you are ready to create an article?
+Are you ready to create an article?

 Zooma-Pe-working-in-office